caiyh63/caiyh63.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hey guys"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 👨🏻‍💻 I’m a PhD student in Sun Yat-sen University with major of Meteorology, supervised by Prof. Song Yang.

-I got B.S. and M.S. degree from Nanjing University of Information Science and Technology.
-My research interests lie in tropical cyclone activity and land-ocean-atmosphere interaction.
+🔬 My research interests lie in tropical cyclone activity and land-ocean-atmosphere interaction.

 📃 Rm A522, Haiqin #2 Building, Sun Yat-sen University (Zhuhai Compus) 2 DaXue Road, Xiangzhou, Zhuhai, Guangdong, China